citydataspace/IDS-App-Template/README.md

 ## IDS App Representation

 An important part of the ids app ecosystem is the app metadata representation according to the ids information model.
-In the following section the different sections of the infomodel representation will be explained in detail.
+In the following section the different aspects of the infomodel representation will be explained in detail.
-The app metadata are delivered in a JSON-LD format.
+The app metadata inside the ids-ecosystem are exchnaged in a JSON-LD format.
 This app template uses a java library from Fraunhofer IAIS for the generation and serialization of the app metadata and the corresponding JSON-LD representation.
 A full version of the metadata representation can be accessed via the ```/ids``` endpoint.
 In addition, a full JSON-LD and TURTLE version are located in the project ```resource``` folder.